ohxyz/react-get-started/README.md

 # React Setup

-A basic setup for React project with Babel, Webpack and etc.
+A basic setup for React project with Babel, Webpack and etc. If you don't like `create-react-app`, then this probably is the way you should try.

 # Get started